 Once you submit your dataset, your deposit will be queued for review by a curator.
 The length of time required to complete the curation process will depend on a number of factors, including the size of the submission, the organization of the content and the completeness of the metadata and documentation.
 You can expect to be contacted by a curator within 2 business days.
 When your dataset has been approved for publication, you will receive a confirmation email, your DOI will be registered, and selected datasets may undergo additional processing for long-term preservation.

 All data deposited in FRDR will undergo review by a member of our curation team.
 Curators work with depositors to enhance the overall findability, accessibility, interoperability and reusability (or FAIRness) of their datasets.
 Our curation team uses the Data Curation Network's CURATED steps as a framework for reviewing new deposits.

-Submitters are expected to work with Curators to:
+Submitters are expected to work with curators during the review process to:

-Note: Curator suggested changes are only implemented with the approval of the Submitter.
+Note: Curator suggested changes are only implemented with the approval of the depositor.